eporetsky/MutClust/README.md

 ## Installation

-TODO: You can install MutClust directly from PyPI:
+You can install MutClust directly from PyPI:

 ```bash
 pip install mutclust
 ```

+Note: Because of a known [dependency issue](https://github.com/01life/pyNetCor/issues/1) with PyNetCor, MutClust is not currently available on MacOS through PyPI but installs properly on Linux.

 Alternatively, you can clone the repository and install it locally: